 “Programs like this have to come from the heart,” says Doris Goh, of the Alila Manggis.
 “We believe in being good neighbors and showing that there is sustainability in tourism and that we will protect the environment and the beauty of it for future generations.”

-To date these, resorts have transplanted thousands of square feet of coral and are growing more as we bring this story to you.
+To date these resorts have transplanted thousands of square feet of coral and are actively growing more everyday.

-If Fiji and the Maldives are a bit far and you want to bring the family search our website.
-Blue Ocean has been covering coral restoration programs for years and have featured programs in Florida, the Gulf of Mexico, the Caribbean and Asia.
-There are lots of possibilities to choose from.
+If Fiji and the Maldives are a bit far for you and the family, search our website.
+Blue Ocean Network has been covering coral restoration programs for years.
+We have featured programs in Florida, the Gulf of Mexico, the Caribbean and Asia.
+There are lots of possibilities to choose from when you go looking.

-This article is one of many that we are bringing to you to celebrate 2018 as The Year Of the Reef, stay tuned for much more.
+This article is one of many that we are bringing to you to celebrate 2018 as The International Year Of the Reef, stay tuned for much more.
+Make sure to Comment, Like, and Share with hashtags #IYOR2018 and #SustainTheBlue.

 By Robert Frerck, Blue Ocean Network